|

 Copyright: 05/1952

 From Spy Fighters #8 - 7 pages - Are the people attacking trains and buses and causing all sorts of trouble on the Malay Peninsula bandits or communists?
 Clark Mason and Vicki Chase are sent to learn but find a whole lot of trouble doing so.
+Click here to read the story.

-19 The Red Peril The Red Peril
+The Red Peril

 Published by Atlas Comics